 So what did Joe bitch about?
 Everything.
 Living conditions were a favorite subject.
 At first, there were only tents, and they were the basic army model called GP-Mediums.
 GP stands for “General Purpose”, and Medium stands for, well…medium.
 The GP-Small could only hold about six guys, while a GP-Large could protect a large Texas family reunion from a rainstorm.
 These tents got scattered around the little camps that were being set up and formed into little blocks neatly arranged in a row.
 Some fences were strung around them, and then finally a wall was built.
 That was how “tent cities” were built.
 Simple huh?

-One note on the expression “hard billets”.
-The army has retained a lot of French words that are still in use today.
+One note on the expression “hard billets.”
+The army retained a lot of French words that are still in use today.
 This is probably because France is our oldest ally.
 The French and Indian War was the last time we fought them outright.
-Since then, we allied with them for the American Revolution, and again in the War of 1812.
-Our armies have been working together for near 250 years.
-We still say words like “billet”, and we mispronounce it as badly as most French words like croissant.
+Since then, we allied with them during the American Revolution, and again in the War of 1812.
+Our armies have been working together for nearly 250 years.
+We still say words like billet, and we mispronounce it as badly as most French words like croissant.
 It should probably be pronounced “bee-yay” with a silent “t”, but we would all just say “Bill It.”
-We also say “Bivouac” instead of campsite, and “Defilade” instead of Cover.
-Every unit is said to have a certain type of Pride in his Fellow Men or “Espirit de Corps”, and it shows by the simple fact that everyone somehow manages to pronounce that one correctly.
+We also say “Bivouac” instead of camp site, and “Defilade” instead of Cover.
+Every unit is said to have a certain type of Pride in his Fellow Men or “Espirit de Corps,” and it shows by the simple fact that everyone somehow manages to pronounce that one correctly.

 And that was the way the soldiers over there pretty much see life.
 A constant challenge to stay alive, given that everything that survives in middle eastern deserts is genetically pre-dispositioned to be: deadly, resourceful, and cunning.
 Much like the people who are trying to kill them.
 The Taliban already had those qualities on their collective resume; it was the animals and weather that surprised everyone.